 - On a clean marble or wooden work surface, pile the flour into a mound.

-- Make a well in the centre of the mound large enough for the 2 eggs.
+- Make a well in the centre of the mound large enough for all of your eggs

 - Crack the eggs into the well.

 - Beat the egg mixture with the fork, slowly pulling the flour from the sides of the well until the egg has all been absorbed by the flour.
-As the mixture thickens, start using your hands with a scrapper to continue incorporating the flour.
+As the mixture thickens, start using your hands to continue incorporating the flour.

-- If needed, drizzle a small amount of warm water and continue mixing until you have a ball of dough.
+- If your dough looks dry, add a drop or two of warm water and continue mixing with your hands until you have a ball of dough.

 Step 2: Kneading the dough

-- Clean the work surface of any excess flour or dough bits that never incorporated.
-Then lightly flour your clean work surface.
+- Clean the work surface of any excess flour or dough bits that weren’t incorporated, then lightly flour your clean work surface.

 - Knead the dough by pressing the heel of one hand into the ball, keeping your fingers high.